grafana/pyroscope/examples/golang-push/migrating-from-standard-pprof/README.md

 ## Migration Guide

-To view the exact changes made during the migration, refer to our pull request: [Placeholder for PR Link].
+To view the exact changes made during the migration, refer to our [pull request](https://github.com/grafana/pyroscope/pull/2830).
 This PR clearly illustrates the differences and necessary steps to transition from standard pprof to Pyroscope.

 ## Conclusion